mohamedsayed27/linkyou_task/README.md

 For the business logic of the application, I utilized Cubit, which facilitates state management and ensures a clean separation of concerns, making the application more maintainable and scalable.

-An this is a drive link of App APK for test (https://drive.google.com/file/d/1J0M8-b8e7CNbrXeC1jmsDQWhmZ9exJNf/view?usp=drive_link)
+And this is a drive link of App APK for test (https://drive.google.com/file/d/1J0M8-b8e7CNbrXeC1jmsDQWhmZ9exJNf/view?usp=drive_link)